redux-loop/redux-loop/docs/ApiDocs.md

 `loop`.
 It's useful in testing if you need to separate the model and effect and test them separately.

+## `isLoop(object): boolean`

+* `object: any` &ndash; any object.
+* returns whether the given object was created with the `loop` function.

+#### Notes

+`isLoop` lets you determine whether an object returned by a reducer includes an effect.
+This function is useful for writing custom higher-order functionality on top of redux-loop's API.

 ## `Effects`